British journalist Andrew Drummond has quit Thailand after 25 years covering Southeast Asia from the Thai capital Bangkok.

 What I have done has been clearly in the public interest.
 But apparently not according to judges in Koh Samui who are now handling the Koh Tao murder cases.
 I am also being sued by a former pimp from Melbourne, Australia, whose case for racketeering has disappeared into the Pattaya ether.
 I am also being sued by an American convicted of extortion in Pattaya.

 I have worked as a journalist for over twenty years in Britain, the United States and Australia without being sued once.
 In many ways foreign criminals will be seen to have won this battle.
 They have not won the war.

 I will of course continue as before while looking for a home and decent education for my children.

 * New Zealander Ian Travis was gunned down in March 2002 after quitting Foreign Currency International run by American James Muller.
-Paul Hayward was one of his lieutenants at the time.
 Muller was extradited from the US to face conspiracy to murder, and his security officer Jalit Sanitchon was also arrested as were the paid gunman.
 But no murder trial took place involving Muller or Sanitchon whom I had confronted.

-American brothers James and Jim McCleary were jailed for 18 years after quitting taking files on Hayward’s Jackson Cole and other scams to Royal Thai Police.
-It was the wrong police.
-A kidnap was arranged for Mark Hutcherson, Hayward’s partner, but the plot was foiled.
+American brothers James and Jim McCleary were jailed for 18 years after quitting taking files on the Jackson Cole and other scams to Royal Thai Police.
 Three policeman were charged.
 Two got 12 years imprisonment – the third got away with US$400,000 – an upfront payment made during negotiations.

 In none of the above cases the Embassies of the countries of the victims all refused to assist on the grounds that they did not interfere with the justice system of other countries.